Traveling for the weekend? Don’t forget to pack food safety also – so your road trip can be memorable for the right reasons.

-The golden rule when it comes to food safety anytime, anywhere is proper hand washing.
+The main rule when it comes to food safety anywhere and anytime – is proper hand washing.
 Wash your hands with soap and water before you eat and after you use the bathroom.
 Use an alcohol-based hand sanitizer when soap and water aren’t available.

 - Learn about foodborne pathogens, cross contamination, hot and cold food holding, personal hygiene and how to prevent foodborne illnesses.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00

 Packing Food for the Car, Bus or RV Trip

 - Keep cold food cold.
 Place cold food in coolers with frozen gel packs or ice.
 Stashing it at 40°F or below prevents bacterial growth.
 Meat and poultry may be packed while it is still frozen; in that way it stays colder longer.

 - Be sure to keep raw meat and poultry wrapped separately from cooked foods, or foods meant to be eaten raw such as fruits.

 - Rinse all fresh produce under running tap water before packing it in a cooler, including produce with peel-away skins or rinds.

 - Consider packing beverages in one cooler and perishable foods in another – since you are likely to grab beverages most often.